tooles01/OlfaControl_GUI/README.md

 <br>

-*Note: Calibration tables should be located in a folder called **calibration_tables** within the OlfaControl_GUI folder.
-Calibration tables must be in decreasing sequential order, or the interpolation will get all messed up.*
+***Note:** Calibration tables should be located in a folder called **calibration_tables** within the OlfaControl_GUI folder.
+Any new calibration tables must contain values in decreasing sequential order, or the interpolation will get all messed up.*

 <br>
 <br>